hurufu/prolog-docker/README.md

     This command will create a Docker image and it will run `test.pl` for all currently supported engines.
-If you want to test another default goal or different program file the simple redefine some variables:
+If you want to test another default goal or different program file then simply redefine some variables:

         make run PROG=myprog.pl MAIN=mymain